 Kitesurfing at cold temperatures can lead to a surfer's ear.
 You can already damage your ears if the water temperature drops 20 degrees, so still protect them well during a kitesurfing session.
 There are several ways to protect your ears against the risks of getting a surfer's ear.
 Here are some options you should consider:

-You should wear a surf cap in the spring and autumn, and especially during the cold winter months.
 A surf cap blocks the cold wind blows and will give your ears proper protection against the cold.
 If you have long hair, it keeps your hair in place, too, so your vision won't be impaired from the side wind or after a water crash.

 An effective way of protecting your ears from the cold while kitesurfing is by using SurfEars.
 The improved 3.0 SurfEars fit even better than the previous edition.
 Since your left and right ear are dissimilar, there is now a plug for your left and right ear.
 They are also clearly visible through different colors.